thomasjvu/thomasjvu/README.md

-- 👺 Software Engineer by day; aspiring Game Developer by night.
+- 🗡️ Software Engineer by day, Aspiring Indie Game Developer by night.
 - 📫 Email: hello@thomasjvu.com to make a new friend!

 <!---